 Ideally this is a no-cook, fast and easy party idea for the short people in your life when you’re in the mood for a day of sugar highs.
 (Come on, we can’t be good all the time.
 Life was not meant for broccoli alone.)

 We started with a store bought naan bread, spread on the Reese Spreads and topped with glee.
 We thought we’d do a half-and-half pizza with one side leaning (almost) healthy and the other loaded with all things yum.
-The rule here is you have fun!
-Try a Dirt Pizza with crumbled cookies and gummy worms, or go all chocolate with your favorite chocolate chips, chopped chocolate bars and chocolate syrup – anything that goes with chocolate and peanut butter really.
+The rule here is: you have to have fun!
+Try a Dirt Pizza with crumbled cookies and gummy worms, or go all chocolate with your favourite chocolate chips, chopped chocolate bars and chocolate syrup – anything that goes with chocolate and peanut butter.
 Our Guest Food Stylist and I liked picking up a bit of salt with potato chips and dry roasted peanuts.
-If you want to get all up with the fancy stuff try cocoa nibs and pink himalayan sea salt.
+If you want to get all up with the fancy stuff try cocoa nibs and pink Himalayan sea salt.
 (For when the kids go to bed.)

 To really get your toppings right our Guest Food Stylist recommends taste testing your products (and associated ingredients) repeatedly.
 We call this ‘product knowledge’.
 Also recommended, humming.
 Humming makes it easier to spread your Reese’s apparently.
 Then just unleash your your inner six-year old and PLAY.

 When asked for her opinion (between moments of “mmmm” and “oooooo, chocolaty!”)
 Miss Camille had this to say … “I MADE IT MYSELF!”
 Yes Kiddo, you sure did.
 Pride goes a long way.

 In honour of National Candy Day we used of Halloween leftovers and our six-year-old Guest Food Stylist for Reese’s Chocolate Pizza!
 Because CANDY PIZZA!
 OMG.